Tamairon/OPCSM-VAI/README.md

 At least one of the elements must be marked (like PETRI nets).
 The runtimer execute those marked elements and go to next elements according to arrows.
 Each element has a special function (see below) when the element is triggered.

-The interpreter use a memory shared system in order to permit a data sharing between elements for all documents (entire project), then each element has a variable (MyVariable) when is created in sharing memory system.
+The interpreter use a memory shared system in order to permit a data sharing between elements for all documents (entire project) then each element have a own variable (MyVariable) generated in sharing memory system, when it is created.

+<b>NOTE: Mark means the element is prepared to be executed (green filled).
+Un-marked means the element wait until is marked again.</b>

 OPCSM VAI has a toolbox with several elements.

  - STATE -
-   Put 1 when is triggered and put 0 when is not marked.
+   Put 1 in 'MyVariable' when is triggered and put 0 when is not marked.
    Has a special mode "TOGGLE" then when is trigger change the previous value and keep it until new trigger.